 One of the biggest areas people overspend in is on food.
 Eating is part of life, and you need to allow yourself enough money so you can buy healthy items and take care of yourself and your family.
 It can be even more difficult to eat healthy and save money when you feeding just yourself or you and your partner.
 One common strategy is meal planning.
 Here are some other strategies to help you save on food and especially on eating out every week.
-In addition you may want to check out this article on extreme couponing.
+In addition you may want to check out this article on extreme couponing or a menu planning service.
 With the rising cost of food, it is even more important to implement a solid budgeting strategy.

 1. Meal Group

 Cooking each night can be tiresome.
 Even if you plan ahead and eat leftovers, the appeal of stopping and getting food prepared by someone else can be very appealing.
 It is much easier to not prepare all of the food yourself all of the time.
 One of the solutions to this problem is to form a meal group with your friends or roommates.
 This group can be as big or as small as you like.
 Generally if it is bigger than ten people, it may be more difficult on the night you are assigned to make dinner.
 As group decide how often you want to meet together to eat.
 Some groups do it three nights a week, others do it Monday through Thursday.
 It depends on your lifestyle and your work schedule.
 Then you need to set up a schedule where each person is assigned a night to cook dinner for everyone.
 Set a time for dinner to be served.
 This can work with a lunch group with coworkers as well.

 2. Meal Exchanges